 To ensure that competition is fair and equal, athletes are classified into groups or classes with others of similar abilities.

-Here are some quick facts about Australia’s involvement in the Summer Olympic Games, the Winter Olympic Games and the Paralympic Games.
+Here are some facts about Australia’s involvement in the Summer Olympic, and Paralympic Games:

 - Amazingly, over 3000 Australians have competed at a Summer Olympic Games since Athens in 1896.